 What is DESTRESS?

 DESTRESS stands for DEcrease STress through RESilience training for Students.
-This study is being carried out by Erasmus University Medical Centre Rotterdam.
+This study is being carried out by Erasmus University Medical Centre Rotterdam among all students (Bachelor, Master, Doctoral, PhD) in fields related to health care, public health, medicine, psychology and life sicences at, or affiliated with, the Erasmus University Rotterdam.

 Recently there has been a lot of attention for stress among students due to the results of several surveys.
-The results show that symptoms of chronic stress and burnout are highly prevalent among (medical) students.
+The results show that symptoms of chronic stress and burnout are highly prevalent among students in healthcare related fields.
 With the DESTRESS study we want to assess whether the introduction of resilience training reduces the perceived chronic stress among students and prevents burnout.
 With the training we hope that students develop resilience skills that will be helpful to them in the future in whatever career they choose.

 The Medical Research Ethics Committee of the Erasmus Medical Centre has reviewed this study.
 General information about the assessment of research can be found in the general brochure on medical research.
 The results of the study will be analysed and reported in scientific publications to be submitted to peer-reviewed journals.